Strategic Drift: How to avoid losing competitive advantage

 The title says it all and leaves management with two choices:

-- Decisive action to make a significant transformation in the organization – This could result in success or rapid failure.
+- A change management strategy to make a significant transformation in the organization – This could result in success or rapid failure.

 - Continue your outdated strategy – This will result in dying a slow death.
 E.g. Kodak